 Note: If a racer must leave prior to the completion of a race, the racer may retrieve their wheels by replacing them with the set currently on their car.
 Wheel exchange must be done between heats and with a race official's approval.

-A-12.03 The Wheel Bank procedure is described in appendix B.
+- A-12.03 The Wheel Bank procedure is described in appendix B. - A-12.04 The 0-4-0 Wheel Bank procedure is described in Appendix C.

 A-13.
 Wheel Procedures